What is DPI?

 5. Target advertising.
 DPI raises some privacy concerns because it can dig deep enough to see the sender, the receiver and the content of the data packet.
 This information can be collected by ISPs that monitor your traffic and can then be sold to companies specializing in targeted advertising.

-DPI isn’t a flawless security tool.
-It presents many challenges, and you may think twice before trusting it.
+DPI isn’t a flawless network management tool.
+It presents many challenges, and you may need to think twice before trusting it.

 - DPI can hinder performance as it requires a lot of processing power.
 Your router already does a lot – NAT firewall, stateful inspection, etc. – adding DPI makes the whole network even more complex.